ZhenyingZhu/StudyNotes/SystemDesign.md

 [Fanout](http://stackoverflow.com/questions/22190885/what-is-fanout-in-r-tree)

-[Denormalization](https://en.wikipedia.org/wiki/Denormalization): adding redundant copies of data or by grouping data
+[Denormalization](https://en.wikipedia.org/wiki/Denormalization): adding redundant copies of data or by grouping data.
+Disadvantage is not sync at real time.

 [Asynchronous](https://en.wikipedia.org/wiki/Asynchrony_(computer_programming)): not block user quest.

+##### Design rules
 While system design, don't ambivalent.
-Change plan is very expansive.
+Change plan is very expansive, since if the system is online, changing DB tables needs a lot of work.

 Need always consider tradeoff.

-The design should be able to , or can be extend deal with special case.
+The design should be able to, or can be extend to deal with special case.

+Draw schema, draw graphs to show storage blocks and data flow.

 ##### Pull Model: